quanterall/HaskellMaterials/basics/03-effectful.md

   deriving (Eq, Show, Generic)

 -- This code snippet only works because we derived `Generic` for `IPGeoInfo`.
-We are implementing -- the `FromJSON` type class with a default instance that uses the type information that Haskell -- figured out about our type.
-The JSON decoding will automatically be figured out based on that. instance FromJSON IPGeoInfo where parseJSON = genericParseJSON defaultOptions
+We are implementing -- the `FromJSON` type class with an instance that uses the type information that Haskell figured -- out about our type.
+The JSON decoding will automatically be figured out based on that.
+-- We can view this as `Generic` being the blueprint for constructing our type and this code saying -- "Oh, I'll just use the blueprint that you've made sure exists". instance FromJSON IPGeoInfo where parseJSON = genericParseJSON defaultOptions